Diego-Espindola/Diego-Espindola/README.md

-- 🔭 I’m currently working at Essentia Group as a Junior III FullStack Web Developer
+- 🔭 I’m currently working at Essentia Group as a Mid-level FullStack Web Developer
 - 🌱 I’m currently learning Clean Code and Architecture
 - 👯 I’m open to exploring collaboration opportunities in various areas, including data science, development projects, and other tech-related fields.
 - 🧐 I’m interested in expanding my skills and knowledge in areas related to my professional development, such as career growth strategies, networking, and industry insights.